kwyckmans/advent-of-code/README.md

-# advent-of-code
+# Advent of code 2022

-Advent of code, 2022 edition
+Advent of code, 2022 edition, in rust.
+Which I'm barely familiar with before starting.
+In this repo, there be dragons.